calque-ai/go-calque/README.md

-# Calque-Pipe
+# Go-Calque

-A **streaming middleware framework** for building AI agents and data processing pipelines in Go.
+A **streaming middleware framework** for building AI agents and data processing flow in Go.

-## What is Calque-Pipe?
+## What is Go-Calque?

-Calque-Pipe brings HTTP middleware patterns to AI and data processing.
-Instead of handling HTTP requests, you compose pipelines where each middleware processes streaming data through `io.Pipe` connections.
+Go-Calque brings HTTP middleware patterns to AI and data processing.
+Instead of handling HTTP requests, you compose flows where each middleware processes streaming data through `io.Pipe` connections.

 **Key benefits:**